 Why use a blog content planner?

-When content marketers and their editorial teams take the time to plan out their blog content, three key things can happen:
+When content marketers plan out their blog content, three key things happen:

 - You avoid wasted efforts.
-We can’t begin to tell you how many companies have embarked on a content marketing journey, only to give up a few weeks and a handful of blog posts in because they believe their work isn’t paying off.
-Planning out all the important elements means your writers can avoid wasting their time creating content that doesn’t resonate with your target audience and doesn’t further your objectives.
+We can’t begin to tell you how many companies have embarked on a content marketing journey, only to give up after a few weeks and a handful of blog posts because they believe their work isn’t paying off.
+Planning out all the important elements means you can avoid wasting time creating content that doesn’t resonate with your target audience and doesn’t further your objectives.

 - You ensure content aligns with your goals.
-In addition to making sure content will interest your readers and map to the needs of your target audience, filling out your planner will also help you align your content strategy with your overarching business goals.
-This includes connecting and scheduling blog posts according to active marketing campaigns, an approach that really packs a punch.
+Filling out your planner will help you align your content strategy with your overarching business goals.
+This includes connecting blog posts to active marketing campaigns and scheduling content around them, an approach that really packs a punch.

 - You keep everyone on the same page.
-Your company’s blog content can impact more than you realize – from your readers and website visitors, to the marketing and executive teams and beyond.
+Your company’s blog content can impact more than you realize — from your readers and website visitors to marketing and executive teams and beyond.
 A content planner keeps all the different aspects and people involved organized, visible and accessible to stakeholders across the company.
-Bonus – this often translates to a much more streamlined (and less painful!) editing process for your writers.
+Plus, this alignment often translates to a much more streamlined, and less painful, editing process.

 Anatomy of a content planner

-When choosing a content planner, it’s important to find (or customize/create) one that includes these key fields:
+No matter what your blogging goals are, there are several common features that will prove useful to content creators across industries.
+When choosing a content planner, it’s important to find one that includes these key fields:

-- Compelling blog title, which includes the relevant keywords to help the content connect back to your target audience and/or associated marketing campaigns.
+- Blog title.
+This should include the relevant keywords to help the blog post connect back to your target audience and/or associated marketing campaigns.

 - Content type.
-Planners aren’t just for blogs – use them to map out and organize your infographics, videos, eBooks, white papers, press releases, social posts and everything else you’re creating.
+Planners aren’t just for blogs.
+You can use them to map out and organize your infographics, videos, eBooks, white papers, press releases, social media posts and everything else you’re creating.